-The BIT State Radio staff does provide limited technical assistance with the federal and tribal radios operating on the statewide system, but generally are self-maintained.
+The BIT State Radio staff does provide limited technical assistance with the federal and tribal radios operating on the statewide system, but they are generally are self-maintained.
+State Radio technicians also are working with tribal and federal on user training upon request.